 John C. Calhoun: Seventh Vice President of the United States

 John Caldwell Calhoun was an American statesman who served as the Vice President of the United States, in office between 1825 and 1832.
 His political career started in the House of Representatives in 1810, where he distinguished himself as one of the leaders of the War Hawks.
-Calhoun became Secretary of War in the Monroe administration and after a failed attempt to enter the presidential election of 1824, he was elected vice president during John Quincy Adams’s term as president.
+Calhoun became Secretary of War in the James Monroe administration and after a failed attempt to enter the presidential election of 1824, he was elected vice president during John Quincy Adams’s term as president.
 In 1828, when Andrew Jackson defeated John Q. Adams in the presidential election, Calhoun continued to serve as a vice president in the new administration.
 Because of his vehement support for South Carolina during the nullification crisis, Calhoun clashed with Andrew Jackson, which forced him to resign his position as vice president before the end of his term.
 From 1844 to 1845, Calhoun was Secretary of State in the John Tyler administration.

 Later in life, Calhoun remained a fervent supporter of white Southern interests.
 He promoted states’ rights and opposition to high tariffs, and he was always in disagreement with Northern policies.
 Calhoun was a highly influential leader of the South and his political agenda was one of the main elements that inspired the South’s secession from the Union.
 Though Calhoun never wanted the South to break away from the United States, his life’s work would come to fruition a decade after his death in a war that would tear the very fabric of the nation.